Man incredulous with calculator result

 18,092 child support change-of-assessment applications were filed in 2014-15.
 By far, the most common reasons for seeking a variation are “income, property or resources of parents” and “earning capacity” (both Reason 8 types) (Child Support Agency, ‘Facts and Figures 08-09’, p 20, table 2.8).

 Historically, close to two-thirds of applications result in an assessment variation (p 19, table 2.7).
-The number of objections to change-of-assessment decisions in 2014-15 was 3,056, which was 17% of applications (Department of Human Services Annual Report 2014-15, ’Child Support’).
-While 2 out of 3 applications produce a change, only around 10-20% of objections to the change are upheld (Henderson-Kelly).
+The number of objections to change-of-assessment decisions in 2014-15 was 3,056, representing around 17% of applications (Department of Human Services Annual Report 2014-15, ‘Child Support’).
+While approximately 2 out of 3 applications produce a change, only around 10–20% of objections are upheld, reflecting the high degree of deference given to original COA decisions (Henderson-Kelly).

 4-Step Assessment Process

-If no parties appeal against the eventual decision, a change of assessment (COA) because of special circumstances is a 4-step process.
+If no parties appeal against the eventual decision, a change of assessment (COA) because of special circumstances follows a standard four-step administrative process.

 1. Written application

 Either parent (payer or payee) can apply for a COA.
-You must apply in writing using the Application to Change your Assessment - Special Circumstances form.
+Applications must be made in writing using the Application to Change your Assessment – Special Circumstances form.

-Include enough information for the application to proceed.
-Applications can be refused at this stage if (i) no reason for a change is identified or (ii) a change would not be just and equitable or otherwise proper.
+Sufficient information must be provided for the application to proceed.
+Applications may be refused at this stage where no recognised ground is established or where, on the face of the application, a change would not be just and equitable or otherwise proper under Section 117 of the CSA Act.

 2. Written response

-If the application is accepted, the Department of Human Services (DHS) will send a copy (and any accompanying documents) to the other party along with a response form: Response to Application to Change your Assessment - Special Circumstances.
-Responding to an application is not compulsory but is generally advisable.
+If the application is accepted, the Department of Human Services (DHS) will send a copy (and any accompanying documents) to the other party along with a response form: Response to Application to Change your Assessment – Special Circumstances.
+Responding to an application is not compulsory, a feature of the process that has significant practical consequences.

 3. Discussion with decision maker

-Before making a decision, the DHS may do further investigation or ask either party for additional information.
-The process should be transparent, with each party being informed of, and given opportunity to comment on, essential considerations and information being used.
+While the DHS may request further information, officers are not investigators and rely primarily on material provided by the parties.
+The process is intended to be transparent, with each party informed of, and given an opportunity to comment on, the essential considerations and information relied upon.

 4. Decision based on law

-A decision to change an assessment is an amendment to your administrative assessment.
-While any of the component variables can be adjusted (including the annual amount itself), Reason 8 normally corresponds with a decision to increase a parent's taxable income.
-Changes can be backdated to as much as 18 months before the application was lodged.
+A decision to change an assessment amends the existing administrative assessment.
+While any component variable may be adjusted, Reason 8 decisions most commonly involve an increase to a parent’s assessed taxable income.
+Changes may be backdated by up to 18 months prior to the application date.

 Situations Covered by Reason 8

-Examples of situations which could produce a change of assessment are where a parent:
+Examples of situations that may give rise to a change of assessment include where a parent:

-1. has substantial property or other assets which produce little net income
+1. has substantial property or other assets that produce little net income

 2. is working part-time instead of full-time